Ohio attorney general warns student protesters in masks could face felony charges under anti-KKK law

 The law is contained in a single sentence: “No person shall unite with two or more others to commit a misdemeanor while wearing white caps, masks, or other disguise.”
 Violating this “anti-disguise” law is punishable by a fourth-degree felony charge, up to $5,000 in fines and five years on community control, Yost wrote.

-Protesters around the U.S. and the world have increasingly taken steps to remain anonymous by wearing a combination of head and face coverings.
-Some are religious hijabs or medical masks used to prevent exposure to COVID-19 and other viruses.
+Protesters around the U.S. and the world have increasingly taken steps to remain anonymous by wearing a combination of head and face coverings, in a world where facial-recognition software can easily lead to negative repercussions.
+Not all do so to hide their identities, however.
+Some wear religious hijabs or medical masks used to prevent exposure to COVID-19, or as a political statement on the virus' ongoing impacts.

 Yost, a fourth-term state official who is considering a run for governor in 2026, wrote that students should protest “within the bounds of the law," not commit crimes, not use the First Amendment as “a sword against fellow students,” and “own their advocacy and avoid wearing masks.”

-Note: This story was first published on May 8, 2024.
-It was updated on May 9, 2024, to correct the number of public, four-year universities.
-It is 14, not 34.